 A tour of the islands will usually start with Lipari, the principal town and also the main place for catching boats between the islands.
-In Lipari itself, from the port you reach the Citadel and Piazza Mazzini which overlooks the Castle, a fortress built by the Spaniards in the 16th century.
+In Lipari itself, from the port you can reach the Citadel and Piazza Mazzini which overlooks the castle, a fortress built by the Spaniards in the 16th century.

 Nearby is the Church of San Antonio, which contains two ancient paintings by Giovanni Tuccari (Messina, 1667-1743).

-Within the walled city you find the Church of Santa Caterina (XVII century) and the Church of Addolorata (XVIII century, with some paintings by Gerolamo Alibrando, born in Messina in 1470).
+Within the walled city you will also find the Church of Santa Caterina (XVII century) and the Church of Addolorata (XVIII century, with some paintings by Gerolamo Alibrando, born in Messina in 1470).

 In the same area there are excavations of the ancient Greek Acropolis, with many inscriptions and Attic vases derived from the necropolis of the Contrada di Diana, and now exhibited in the Museum.

 Also remarkable is the Cathedral of Saint Bartholomew of Lipari.
 It seems that the origins of the Cathedral date back as far as the fall of the Roman Empire; it was however consecrated in the 12th century.
 Particularly enchanting is the exterior arcade, supported by pillars with various ornamentation.

 The interior has three naves and some very interesting paintings: among these and worth mentioning are some frescoes depicting the Stories of the Old Testament (XVIII century), a Madonna del Rosario (XVII century ) and some work by Antonio Mercurio (1660-1738).